olinpin/chat-with-me/README.md

 - [ ] while typing, expand the input text
 - [ ] add rich text parser
 - [x] stream the response
-- [ ] only add new chat when actual text/transcript is not empty
+- [x] only add new chat when actual text/transcript is not empty
-- [ ] use model to create the name of the chat based on the transcript
+- [x] use model to create the name of the chat based on the transcript
+- [ ] when you open an old chat, start it (scroll to) at the bottom